GORE-MODS/GORE-MODS/README.md

-Hello!
+## Hello!
 I'm GORE and I mod games like gorilla tag!

-# Very cool ikr
+## Very cool ikr

+## I hope to make great mods for games in the future!